Arellano-Jann/Travel-Notes/STAT 314/Midterm.md

   - a.
 True
   - **b.
 False**

+It’s more precise because there are more samples.

 ---

 ### **3. The smaller the p-value, the stronger the evidence in favor of the alternative hypothesis, $H_a$, provided by the data.**